- Getting Started

 The Audiences tool allows you to manage your first-party data and access targetable third-party data segments.
 First-party data include retargeting, CRM, and IP user pools, and is shown with potential reach and associated data CPM costs.
 The third-party data catalog, powered by Oracle Data Cloud, includes segment names, descriptions, data brand, and the cost to access the data (CPM).

 In the Audiences tool, you can browse or search for data segments of interest.
 After finding segments of interest, you can add them to the Audience Builder, combining first and third-party data, and save custom audiences for campaign targeting purposes.
-In the Audience Builder, you can also view and manage the sites associated with your first-party data collection in the Manage My Sites section, or edit and re-save your existing custom audience with changes taking effect immediately inactive campaigns.
+In the Audience Builder, you can also view and manage the sites associated with your first-party data collection in the Manage My Sites section, or edit and re-save your existing custom audience with changes taking effect immediately.

 - Data Targeting [Overview Document]